Why using change management ROI calculations severely limits its value

 Using ROI may be useful when the cost of the initiative is the critical focus for the organisation.
 However, it is not the only way to convey the overall value of change management.
 In addition, the ROI method limits the value of change management to focus on the cost invested versus the value created.
 Also, this type of calculation limits the value of change to a project by project perspective.

-2. Aon Hewitt.
-(2013).
+2. Korn Ferry.
+(2018).
 Engaging hearts and minds: Preparing for a changing world.
-This study found that companies with high levels of employee engagement during change initiatives had 2.5 times higher revenue growth compared to companies with low levels of engagement.
+This study found that calls out change as a key trend found that companies with high levels of employee engagement had 4.5 times higher revenue growth compared to companies with low levels of engagement, noting that all companies are undergoing change.
+Link here.

 So let’s take a comparison to see the difference in using a ROI calculation of the value of change management versus using findings from the above research findings to demonstrate the derived value.